-Our Open Days are coming up on 30th June and 1st July, so we’d like to build up as much conversation online as possible to get visitors and prospective students excited about the university and the event.
+Our first Open Days of the year are coming up and we’d like to build up as much conversation online as possible to get visitors and prospective students (as well as our staff & student helpers!) excited about the University and the event.

 That’s where you come in.